mauro7inf/offtonic-audioplayer/README.md

 ## Tone < Playable < AudioComponent < Component

 Produces an audible tone when played, hence the name.
 You can customize it in a variety of ways, and this is the primary way in which you will likely be creating sound when using Offtonic Audioplayer.
 A `Tone` has a `generator` that produces a signal (optionally at a `frequency`), moderated by an `envelope` that shapes the volume of the sound over its lifetime, and finally, multiplied by a `gain` that specifies an overall volume.
-The primary `node` is a custom `AudioWorkletNode` with processor name `ToneProcessor`, whose inputs are the `generator` and the `envelope`, and that is connected to a `GainNode` that applies the `gain`; that `GainNode` is what's connected to the destination.
+The primary `node` is a custom `AudioWorkletNode` with processor name `ToneProcessor`, whose inputs are the `generator` and the `envelope`, and that is connected to a `filter` if present, which is then connected to a `GainNode` that applies the `gain`; that `GainNode` is what's connected to the destination.
+Note that `Filter` extends `AudioComponent`, which means that a `filter` can have its own `filter`, allowing you to chain `Filter`s.

 ### Properties